 what could be done to both protect residents and businesses of this state and

-ensure that we do not suffer power losses and rolling blackouts that have come
+ensure that we do not suffer power sses and rolling blackouts that have come

 to California.
 Based on these two needs, I believe that a public power authority